perturbing/vasil-tests/reference-inputs-cip-31.md

         OutputDatum     od  -> PlutusTx.fromBuiltinData $ PlutusV2.getDatum od
       _           -> Nothing
 ```
-The purpose of this validator is to make sure that there is only one reference input and the Datum of it matches the redeemer (In this case, we only use the redeemer to match the datum of the Reference Input, but it can also used for more purposes).
+The purpose of this validator is to make sure that there is only one reference input and the Datum of it matches the redeemer.
+In this case, we only use the redeemer to match the datum of the Reference Input, but it can also be used for more purposes.
 Notice that we used `txInfoReferenceInputs` instead `txInfoInputs`.
-It means that we selected the Inputs that won't be spent.
+It means that we selected the inputs that won't be spent.

 ## Considerations
-* In this example we also used CIP 32 - Inline Datum.
+* In this example, we also used CIP 32 on inline Datum.
 * The purpose of this tutorial is only to show the usage of Reference Inputs.
 * A realistic Oracle should have more programming techniques (For example, having a NFT in the Reference Input to prove the validity).
-* In this example, we used a UTxO sitting in a Payment Address as Reference Input but we also can use a UTxO of Script Addresses.
+* In this example, we used a UTxO sitting in a Payment Address as Reference Input, but we also can use a UTxO of Script Addresses.
-* As we will see in the Referencing Scripts tutorial, CIP 31 - Reference Inputs could be used in combination with CIP 33 - Reference Script to upload Plutus script once and reference it every time we need it.
+* As we will see in the Referencing Scripts tutorial, CIP 31 on reference Inputs could be used with CIP 33 on reference Script to upload Plutus script once and reference it every time we need it.